githnm/composoft/README.md

 **`registry-example-postgres`** — reference operations registry (inventory, vendors, POs).
 Postgres-backed with audit logging and real persistence.

-**`packages/examples/*`** — three working example apps generated from briefs (Northwind, Acme, Brewline).
+**`packages/examples/*`** — working example apps generated from briefs.
 Each app is a real Next.js 15 project anyone can clone, run, and modify.

 ## Companies this could fit